javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 Popups exist from really ancient times.
 The initial idea was to show another content without closing the main window.
 As of now, there are other ways to do that: we can load content dynamically with [fetch](info:fetch) and show it in a dynamically generated `<div>`.
 So, popups is not something we use everyday.

-Also, popups are tricky on mobile devices.
+Also, popups are tricky on mobile devices, that don't show multiple windows simultaneously.

-Still, there are situations when a popup works good, e.g. for OAuth authorization (login with Google/Facebook/...), because:
+Still, there are tasks where popups are still used, e.g. for OAuth authorization (login with Google/Facebook/...), because:

 1. A popup is a separate window with its own independent JavaScript environment.
 So opening a popup with a third-party non-trusted site is safe.
-2. It's very easy to open a popup, little to no overhead.
+2. It's very easy to open a popup.
 3. A popup can navigate (change URL) and send messages to the opener window.

 ## Popup blocking